AbuKhalil95/data-structures-and-algorithms/challenges/graph/README.md

 - A `Graph` with `this.adjacencyList = new Map() {Array}` and `this.size {Integer}`

 First two classes are requirements to implement the third main class.
+Graph methods of getting neighbors involves using has() and get() map object method, which returns the existence and corresponding vertex immediately as a key value in an object.
+Time complexity is reduced to O(1) due to the key-value nature and space complexity is O(n) if we considered all inputted data is stored once.

 ## API
 ```